Identifying and fixing bad dog behaviors that erode control

 Dropping bird on delivery

 If your dog has been taught to deliver to hand, you should be consistent in your expectation and require a hand delivery every time.
-If your dog starts a pattern of dropping the bird on the way back or dropping it at your feet, you will likely start a downward spiral that will eventually get worse.
+If your dog starts a pattern of dropping the bird on the way back or dropping it at your feet, this will likely start a downward spiral that will eventually get worse.
 Consistent expectations are necessary to maintain control in the field.

 The solution: Set a standard.
 For instance, if your dog delivers the bird to hand and you are okay with that, make that the standard.
 If your dog delivers to a HEEL position and holds the bird until you take it from his mouth, make that the standard.
 Every time the dog delivers a bird, that standard is what you expect and enforce.